Cowboy: Outside North America

 The necessity for horse riders who guard herds of cattle, sheep or horses is common wherever wide, open land for grazing exists.
 In the French Camargue, riders called "gardians" herd cattle and horses.
 In Hungary, csikós guard horses and gulyás tend to cattle.
 The herders in the region of Maremma, in Tuscany (Italy) are called butteri (singular: buttero).
 The Asturian pastoral population is referred to as vaqueiros de alzada.

-The Spanish exported their horsemanship and knowledge of cattle ranching to their American colonies, where traditions developed such as the gaucho of Argentina, Uruguay, Paraguay and (with the spelling gaúcho) southern Brazil, the chalán and Morochuco in Peru, the llanero of Venezuela and Colombia, and the huaso of Chile.
+The Spanish exported their horsemanship and knowledge of cattle ranching not only to North America, but also to South America, where traditions developed such as the gaucho of Argentina, Uruguay, Paraguay and (with the spelling gaúcho) southern Brazil, the chalán and Morochuco in Peru, the llanero of Venezuela and Colombia, and the huaso of Chile.

 In Australia, where ranches are known as stations, cowboys are known as stockmen and ringers, (jackaroos and jillaroos who also do stockwork are trainee overseers and property managers).
 The Australian droving tradition was influenced by Americans in the 19th century, and as well as practices imported directly from Spain.
 The adaptation of both of these traditions to local needs created a unique Australian tradition, which also was strongly influenced by Australian indigenous people, whose knowledge played a key role in the success of cattle ranching in Australia's climate.